breno-rdv/react-roadmap/README.md

 # react-roadmap
-Code examples for React cconcepts as a guide for mentees
+Code examples for React concepts as a guide for mentees